Buying a hearing aid

 Acknowledge that you need some help

 If you really haven’t accepted the fact that you are having trouble hearing and are only shopping for some hearing assistance to placate your spouse or your children, you will probably not solve your problem.
 The first step is to take an honest look at how much trouble you are having and make a decision to take control of your own hearing health and proactively get whatever help you may need.
-If you aren’t sure whether you need help, check out our free online hearing test.
+If you aren’t sure whether you need help, check your hearing using a couple of good online hearing tests, including HearingTracker's free online hearing test.

-A good audiologist or hearing aid dispenser will do a thorough hearing exam, determine how much amplification you need, fit you with custom-programmed hearing aids and work with you until you are happy with them.
+A good audiologist or hearing aid specialist will do a thorough hearing exam, determine how much amplification you need, fit you with custom-programmed hearing aids, and work with you until you are happy with them.
 Note: Your provider should refer you to an otolaryngologist if you exhibit any medical red-flags indicating ear-related diseases.

-To find a high-quality hearing health professional, go to Hearing Tracker’s interactive hearing aid clinic map, enter your address or zip code, and start researching providers near you.
 Make sure to check on the credentials of the hearing professional you visit.
-An audiologist has an advanced degree in hearing health management and a hearing aid dispenser should have a certificate from the state showing they have completed the requisite training to test for hearing loss, fit hearing aids, and deliver other hearing health care services.
+An audiologist has an advanced degree (generally an AuD, PhD, MS, or MA) in hearing health management, and a hearing aid specialist should have a certificate from the state showing they have completed the requisite training to test for hearing loss, fit hearing aids, and deliver other hearing health care services.
+Some audiologists have specialized training in areas like tinnitus management, vestibular (balance) disorders, and pediatric audiology, while some hearing aid specialists have taken the extra step to become Board Certified-Hearing Instrument Specialists (BC-HIS).

-The hearing professional will test your hearing and map the frequencies where you need amplification with an audiogram.
-The most typical form of hearing loss is sensorineural hearing loss, where your inner ear and hearing nerves gradually lose their ability to discern sounds, most often starting with the higher frequencies.
+The most common form of hearing loss is sensorineural hearing loss, where your inner ear and hearing nerves gradually lose their ability to discern sounds, most often starting with the higher frequencies.
 This kind of hearing loss is often progressive, getting worse with age, and irreversible.
 The good news, though, is that for mild or moderate hearing loss (which is the vast majority of cases), properly fitted hearing aids can be very effective.

 Familiarize yourself with the options